Noam Kolt

 Hebrew University

-During my doctoral studies at the University of Toronto, I served as a research advisor to Google DeepMind and was a member of OpenAI’s GPT-4 red team.
-Previously, I practiced international law and corporate law, and held fellowships at the University of Toronto’s Centre for Ethics and Schwartz Reisman Institute for Technology and Society, where I am now a faculty affiliate.
-I am also an affiliate at the Australian National University Machine Intelligence and Normative Theory Lab and the Institute for Law & AI.
+Previously, I completed my doctoral studies at the University of Toronto, during which time I served as a research advisor to Google DeepMind and was a member of OpenAI’s GPT-4 red team.
+I have practiced international law and corporate law, and held fellowships at the University of Toronto’s Centre for Ethics and Schwartz Reisman Institute for Technology and Society, where I am now a faculty affiliate.
+I am also an affiliate at the Machine Intelligence and Normative Theory Lab and the Institute for Law & AI.

-I have published in the Washington University Law Review, Berkeley Technology Law Journal, Yale Law & Policy Review, Melbourne University Law Review, International Journal of Constitutional Law, and other peer-reviewed venues, including NeurIPS, ACM FAccT, AIES, and Science.
+I have published in law reviews (e.g. Washington University Law Review, Notre Dame Law Review, Berkeley Technology Law Journal, Yale Law & Policy Review), computer science venues (e.g. NeurIPS, ICML, ACM FAccT, AIES), and general-interest journals (e.g. Patterns, Science).

 Selected Publications